 Chief of Staff to the Provost

 Tiffany Hogue has been at Baylor since 2000.
 She holds a B.A. in Political Science from Baylor and J.D. from Georgetown University Law Center.
 She practiced labor and employment law at a large firm in Phoenix, Arizona, and she is a licensed attorney in Texas.
-As Chief of Staff to the Provost, she manages the daily operations of the provost's office and represents the provost on various commitees.
-Her chief areas of responsibility include Honor Council matters, academic leadership training, policy revision, and working with the provost on special initiatives.
+As Chief of Staff to the Provost, she manages the daily operations of the Executive Vice President and Provost's office and represents the provost on various committees.
+Her chief areas of responsibility include Honor Council matters, academic leadership training, policy revision, and advising the Executive Vice President and Provost on various special initiatives.

 Vice Provost for Research